Chrystia Freeland is Canada's first female Finance Minister

-The Prime Minister of Canada, Justin Trudeau, on Tuesday August 18 announced some significant changes to his cabinet, according to a press release from the PM’s office.
+The Prime Minister of Canada, Justin Trudeau, on Tuesday August 18 announced some significant changes to his cabinet, according to a press release from his office in Ottawa.

 Chrystia Freeland (pictured), the former Deputy Prime Minister and Minister of Intergovernmental Affairs, is now Minister of Finance.
 She will also remain Deputy Prime Minister.
 She is the country’s first female Finance Minister.